 Can My Knee Predict the Weather?

-Summit physician assistant Abby Clark, PA-C, sheds some light on why some people’s joints seem to predict weather changes.
+Summit Orthopedics sheds some light on why some people’s joints seem to predict weather changes.

 We get a lot of weather in Minnesota, with all four seasons represented and bone-chilling, snowy winters.
 Weather patterns tend to change often, with sun and rain dancing back and forth.
 But some arthritis sufferers don’t need a meteorologist to tell them when the weather’s about to change: their achy knees do it for them.
-Can joints really predict the weather?
+So, can your knees really predict the weather?

 Can my knee predict the weather?